Skip to main content

 Print/Save as PDF

-Medicare’s Remote Patient Monitoring (RPM) program reimburses providers for:
+Medicare’s Remote Patient Monitoring (RPM) program has evolved.
+In 2026, the program is more accessible than ever, reimbursing providers for:

-• Using digital devices to collect and transmit patient clinical data
+• Using digital devices to collect clinical data (now even for short-term, 2-day bursts).

 RPM enables daily monitoring of patient health data, including vitals, via Internet- or Bluetooth-enabled remote devices, such as blood pressure monitors, glucometers, pulse oximeters, and weight scales.